acid-unit/module-core/README.md

 # About

-This is a helper module for [🧪Acid Unit](https://acid.7prism.com/)
+This module serves as a **helper** for [🧪Acid Unit](https://acid.7prism.com/)
 <span title="Magento">Adobe Commerce</span> extensions.

-There is no need to install it explicitly, it will be pulled up automatically as a dependency with other packages.

-This module is automatically installed as a dependency with other Acid Unit extensions.
+It is **automatically installed** as a dependency with other Acid Unit extensions.
-However, if you need to include it manually in your root `composer.json` file, you can install it by running the following command:
+However, if you need to install it manually, run:

 ```shell
 composer require acid-unit/module-core